 |2012||Jennifer L. Zito||Meriden, CT|

 |2011||Michael DiLauro||Warwick, RI|

 Nominate a Possible Recipient

 The NACDL® Champion of State Criminal Justice Reform Award recognizes an individual or group whose exceptional efforts have led to positive changes to reform a state criminal justice system.
-The award is presented at the annual State Criminal Justice Network Conference.
-The 2021 SCJN Conference will be held as a live virtual event on August 18-20, 2021.
-Nominations for the 2021 Champion of State Criminal Justice Reform Award must be submitted electronically by Friday, June 4, 2021 and sent to Nora Zimmerman at firstname.lastname@example.org (subject line: Champion of State Criminal Justice Reform Award).
+The award is presented at the annual State Criminal Justice Network (SCJN) Conference, which will be held virtually on August 16-18, 2023.
+Nominations for the 2023 Champion of State Criminal Justice Reform Award must be submitted electronically by Friday, June 2, 2023 and sent to Shuli Carroll at firstname.lastname@example.org (subject line: Champion of State Criminal Justice Reform Award).